PedroMagar/MISA-I/README.md

 done:
     # Result is in r7
 ```
-> Only operating with shift left (SHL) resulted in the utilization of the last easy to access register (without change register bank), this sacrifice was made to spare the OP Code for a new operation.
+> Only operating with shift left (SHF) resulted in the utilization of the last easy to access register (without changing register bank), this sacrifice was made to spare the OP Code for a new operation.

 For reference, a RISC-V 32IC would look like:
 ```